Exhibition on the occasion of the centennial celebrations

 5. The settlement Loheland: architectural positions and place of biodynamic farming

-The exhibition is curated by Michael Siebenbrodt, Weimar.
+The exhibition was curated by Michael Siebenbrodt, Weimar.